 “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them.
 Do people pick grapes from thornbushes, or figs from thistles?
 Likewise, every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus, by their fruit you will recognize them.Matthew 7:15-20 NIV

 Watch Out for False Prophets

 In the Scripture, a prophet is someone who claims to speak for God, relaying a message from God to the people.
 Sometimes they spoke of the future.
-But more commonly they addressed current events, usually to correct a people who had gone astray from their covenant relationship with God.
+But more commonly, they addressed current events, usually to correct a nation that had gone astray from its covenant relationship with God.

 Many today bear the title of prophet, or something similar.
 They claim to be in a position of authority and speak on behalf of God.
 But all too many of these self-proclaimed prophets are simply taking advantage of people for their own gain.
 These also are false prophets, and Jesus’ warning in this passage is just as applicable to them.